htcondor/htcondor/docs/platform-specific/microsoft-windows.rst

                Parameters\
                  NullSessionShares

-and edit it. unfortunately it is a binary value, so you’ll then need to type in the hex ASCII codes to spell out your share. each share is separated by a null (0x00) and the last in the list is terminated with two nulls.
+and edit it. unfortunately it is a binary value, so you'll then need to type in the hex ASCII codes to spell out your share. each share is separated by a null (0x00) and the last in the list is terminated with two nulls.